hodgesmr/FindGitHubEmail/README.md

 # FindGitHubEmail
 ### Easily locate contact information of open source developers

 It's a well-known fact (or at least it should be) that everything you push to a public GitHub repository is *public*.
 This includes a lot of information other than just source files.
-Since both Git and GitHub require you to provide an email address, it should be no surprise that this information is pubic as well. **FindGitHubEmail** (catchy title, I know) is a simple script that queries the [GitHub API](http://developer.github.com/v3/) and parses out a given user's email address.
+Since both Git and GitHub require you to provide an email address, it should be no surprise that this information is public as well. **FindGitHubEmail** (catchy title, I know) is a simple script that queries the [GitHub API](http://developer.github.com/v3/) and parses out a given user's email address.
+The script is a bit of a hack; sorry if your eyes are bleeding.

 **FindGitHubEmail** makes it easy to get in contact with open source developers all over the world.
 Please use it for good, not evil.